 April 25th is the Feast of St. Mark, author of one of the gospels.
-We can forget real people wrote the gospels, but the medieval portrait above shows the evangelist real enough as he adjusts his spectacles and pours over a book, surely his gospel.
+We may forget that real people wrote the gospels, but the medieval portrait above shows the evangelist real enough as he adjusts his spectacles and pours over a book, surely his gospel.
 A lion looks up at him, the powerful voice of God.

 They say Mark wrote his gospel in answer to that dreadful experience.
 He would have heard Peter’s witness to Jesus many times; he knows his story.

 I like the wonderful commentary: The Gospel of Mark, in the Sacra Pagina series from Liturgical Press, by John Donohue,SJ and Daniel Harrington, SJ (Collegeville, Min.
 2002).
 A great guide to this gospel and its rich message.
+We read Mark in the lectionary from the Feast of Baptism of Jesus up to Ash Wednesday, the beginning of Lent.

 Mark’s Gospel offers a unique wisdom.
 It does not flinch before the mystery of suffering and does not try to explain it away.
 There’s a darkness about this gospel that makes it applicable to times like ours.
 We’re disciples of Jesus who must follow him, no matter what.